awslabs/aws-sdk-android-samples/AndroidPubSub/AuthenticatedPubsub.md

 ## Using AWS IOT with user sign-in

-The sample demonstrates enabling guest users to use the AWS IoT APIs to securely publish-to and subscribe-from MQTT topics.
+The sample demonstrates how to use IOT with certificate based authentication.
 This section demonstrates how to enable signed-in users to use the AWS IoT APIs to securely publish-to and subscribe-from MQTT topics.

 1. First, lets add the sign-in functionality to the app.
 We provide a drop-in UI that provides a basic set of sign-in screens.
 You can add the default authentication UI to the app by following the steps [here](https://aws-amplify.github.io/docs/android/authentication).